dewitters/rpg-playground-user-manual/docs/10-intro/10-getting-started.md

 :::warning[Don't use your real name]

-For privacy reasons, don't use your real name as your username.
-Instead, use a nickname or a pseudonym.
+For privacy reasons, use a nickname or a pseudonym as your username.

 :::